superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_5.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_5.png)

-We've added a visualization to make our comparison and evaluation easier.
+We've added a visualization to make our comparison and evaluation easier to comprehend.
 Let's see what's changed as a result of changing  our document (chunk) retrieval window parameter:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/colab_results_visualisation.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/colab_results_visualisation.png)

-*RW_3* - denotes evaluation results with retrieval window size 3.
+- *RW_3* - denotes evaluation results with retrieval window size 3.
-*RW_4* - denotes evaluation results with retrieval window size 4.
+- *RW_4* - denotes evaluation results with retrieval window size 4.
-*RW_5* - denotes evaluation results with retrieval window size 5.
+- *RW_5* - denotes evaluation results with retrieval window size 5.

-Our retrieval window experiments clearly impact **context_recall, context_relevancy, context_entity_recall, and answer_correctness** metrics, in the desired direction (towards 1.0).
+Our retrieval window experiments clearly impact **context_recall, context_relevancy, context_entity_recall, and answer_correctness** metrics in the desired direction (towards 1.0).

-Of course, retrieval window is not the only factor that you can experiment with.
-We recommend that you try different values for each and every variable in the retrieval chain, to see how your RAG system metrics are affected.
+Of course, retrieval window is not the only parameter that you can experiment with.
+We recommend that you also try experimenting with the other parameters listed above - chunk size, chunk overlap, embedding model, reranking - to tune the retrieval chain, and see how your RAG system metrics are affected.
 Performance on different metrics may vary depending on your use case.

 In addition to the metrics above, RAGAS now supports [Aspect Critique](https://docs.ragas.io/en/latest/concepts/metrics/critique.html) to permit users to evaluate RAG results on a range of predefined aspects, including **harmfulness, maliciousness, coherence, correctness, conciseness**, and, additionally, define their own aspects to evaluate results on other specific criteria.
 Aspect Critique output is binary, indicating whether results align with the aspect in question, or not.